taufiqhusada/Teman-Cerita/README.md

 Author: Taufiq Husada Daryanto / Informatics ITB 2018

 ## Description ##
 We Are Here is a website that enables people to share their story with the others.
+The reason why I create this platform is that there are many people out of there that have several problems in their lives, and they don't know where to share their feelings.
+With this platform, I hope that people have a place to share their stories and help each others.

 ## Detailed Description ##
 This app was built mainly using HTML, CSS, JS, Node.js, Express.js, MongoDB